Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 1-4 and 8-11 are rejected under 35 U.S.C.
+Claims 1-4, 8-11 and 15-16 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Günay et al.("IC Random Number Generator Exploiting Two Simultaneous Metastable Events of Tetrahedral Oscillator"), hereinafter Günay.

-Regarding claim 1, Günay discloses an electronic circuit for Random Number Generation (RNG) (Abstract), comprising: multiple inverters connected to one another in a ring and configured to generate an oscillating signal (Section II, paragraph 1); A contention-current generator, which is connected to a node at which an output of an inverter of the ring drives an input of a subsequent inverter of the ring with a drive current, the contention-current generator comprising at least a buffer configured to drive the node, at least while a voltage at the node transitions between opposite logic states, with a contention current that opposes the drive current and is weaker than the drive current (Figure 2, ring is Inverters 1-4, contention source is Inverters 5-6); and digitization circuitry, which is configured to generate a sequence of random numbers by sampling the oscillating signal generated in the ring (Section II, paragraph 1).
+Regarding claim 1, Günay discloses an electronic circuit for Random Number Generation (RNG) (Abstract), comprising: multiple inverters connected to one another in a ring and configured to generate an oscillating signal (Section II, paragraph 1); A contention-current generator, which is connected to a node at which an output of an inverter of the ring drives an input of a subsequent inverter of the ring with a drive current, the contention-current generator comprising at least a buffer configured to drive the node, at least during transition periods in which a voltage at the node transitions between opposite logic states, with a contention current that opposes the drive current and is weaker than the drive current (Figure 2, ring is Inverters 1-4, contention source is Inverters 5-6); and digitization circuitry, which is configured to generate a sequence of random numbers by sampling the oscillating signal generated in the ring (Section II, paragraph 1).

 Regarding claim 2, Günay discloses the contention-current generator in claim 1 comprises a bus holder (Figure 2, Inverters 5-6).